Barolo 2019 — why this vintage is worth the hype

 1. What happened in the vineyard in 2019?

-The 2019 vintage in Barolo (Piedmont) began mildly, followed by a cool and rainy spring.
-This resulted in slow growth, preventing the vines from experiencing stress.
-The summer was warm, but without excessive heat waves: just enough sun and warmth for full phenolic ripeness, and occasional rain to keep the grapes healthy.
-Late summer and early autumn were largely dry and sunny, with warm days and cool nights – ideal for the late-ripening Nebbiolo.
+2019 in Barolo (Piedmont) began mildly, followed by a cool and rainy spring.
+As a result, growth started slowly and the vines were not stressed.
+The summer was warm, but without excessive heat spikes: just enough sun and warmth for full phenolic ripeness, and occasional rain to keep the grapes healthy.
+Late summer and early autumn were largely dry and sunny, with warm days and cool nights—ideal for the late-ripening Nebbiolo.

-Important detail: 2019 was a long, calm and relatively late harvest year.
-Flowering started later, ripening proceeded slowly and evenly, and the harvest shifted towards the end of October – something producers describe as a "classic Barolo".
-This longer growing season resulted in grapes with thick skins, perfect phenolic ripeness, high aromatic concentration, and simultaneously remarkably fresh acidity.
+Important detail: 2019 was a long, uneventful, and relatively late harvest.
+Flowering started later, ripening was slow and even, and harvesting moved toward late October—something producers characterize as "classic Barolo."
+This longer growing season produced grapes with thick skins, perfect phenolic ripeness, high aromatic concentration, and remarkably fresh acidity.
 Some compare the structure of the wines to 2013 (tight, fresh, refined) but with the depth and structure of 2016.

-The yields were not excessively high, and the grapes arrived in the cellar clean and healthy: little rot, little loss due to selection.
-That means pure material for long-lived Barolo.
+Yields weren't excessively high, and the grapes arrived in the cellar clean and healthy: minimal rot and minimal selection loss.
+This means pure material for long-lasting Barolo.

-In short: 2019 provided Barolo producers with luxury raw materials — fully ripe fruit, firm yet ripe tannins, high aromatic intensity, and sufficient acidity for freshness.
+In short, 2019 gave Barolo producers luxury raw materials — fully ripe fruit, firm but ripe tannins, high aromatic intensity and sufficient acidity for freshness.

 2. What does Barolo 2019 taste like?

-When you have Barolo 2019 in your glass, pay attention to three things.
+When you have Barolo 2019 in the glass, look for three things.

 Aroma & nose

-You can smell a lot of red fruit (cherry, raspberry), sometimes also black cherry and plum, floral notes of rose and violets, and underneath the typical Barolo signature of tar, licorice, herbs, earth and a hint of tobacco or leather.
+You smell lots of red fruit (cherry, raspberry), sometimes also black cherry and plum, floral notes of rose and violets, and underneath that the typical Barolo signature of tar, licorice, herbs, earth and a hint of tobacco or leather.

 The 2019 Barolo is powerful, but not heavy.
-The tannins are firm and true to Nebbiolo, but remarkably ripe and polished.
-The acidity is lively, providing tension and length.
-So you don't get a heavy, alcoholic clunker, but a wine with both backbone and elegance.
+The tannins are firm and true to Nebbiolo, yet remarkably ripe and polished.
+The acidity is lively, adding tension and length.
+So you don't get a heavy, alcoholic block, but a wine with backbone and elegance.

 Balance (strength vs. finesse)

 Many 2019s combine depth and concentration with refinement.
-This is precisely why critics call it a "classic" Barolo style, despite the warmer climate of recent years.
-You taste ripeness and intensity, but also freshness and detail in the bouquet – something that lovers of Barolo seek.
+That's precisely why critics call it a "classic" Barolo style, despite the warmer climate of recent years.
+You taste ripeness and intensity, but also freshness and detail in the bouquet—something connoisseurs seek in Barolo.

-Result: 2019 Barolo is already seductive in aroma, but on the palate you immediately feel that the wine is built to last for decades.
+Result: 2019 Barolo is already seductive in aroma, but in the mouth you immediately feel that the wine has been built for decades.

-• "Basic" Barolos (blends from multiple plots or villages) often show a lot of pleasure from 2026 onwards, with sufficient fruit and already rounded tannins.
-Examples include Vietti Barolo Castiglione 2019 and Giovanni Rosso Barolo Serralunga d'Alba 2019, which already give a tremendous aroma but whose structure only becomes truly perfect after a few years of bottle aging.
+• "Basic" Barolos (i.e., blends from multiple plots or villages) often show great pleasure from 2026 onwards, with ample fruit and rounded tannins.
+Examples include Vietti Barolo Castiglione 2019 and Giovanni Rosso Barolo Serralunga d'Alba 2019, which already offer enormous aromas, but whose structure only truly becomes perfect after a few years of bottle rest.

-• Serious cru wines from top locations such as Ginestra (Monforte d'Alba) or Arborina (La Morra) have a storage potential until 2045 and beyond.
-Some top wines, such as Elio Grasso Ginestra Casa Maté 2019, are even estimated to have an optimal drinking phase from 2028-2055.
+• High-quality cru wines from top locations like Ginestra (Monforte d'Alba) or Arborina (La Morra) have aging potential until 2045 and beyond.
+Some top wines, such as Elio Grasso Ginestra Casa Maté 2019, are even estimated to be optimal for drinking from 2028-2055.

 In other words: feel free to buy Barolo 2019 as a cellar wine for later.
-This is not a fleeting hype, this is an investment in pleasure.
+This isn't a fleeting fad; it's an investment in pleasure.

 4. Why you should buy Barolo 2019 now